 States and municipalities across the country are taking direct action to raise wages.
-With the cost of living rising and a federal minimum wage stuck at $8.60 per hour, workers are finding it harder than ever to make ends meet.
+With the cost of living rising and a federal minimum wage less than $9.00 per hour, workers are finding it harder than ever to make ends meet.
 Many workers balance two or three jobs and still struggle with poverty, while the largest businesses continue to reap billions of dollars in profit.

 Given the ongoing imbalance between work and reward, the labor movement is committed to keeping the campaign to raise wages going.